tplinderoth/PopGenomicsTools/README.md

 **--mincohort**/**--maxcohort** : These arguments use the 'cohort' column of the ped input to exclude individuals above **--maxcohort** and below **--mincohort** from the focal cohort.
 In this way the focal cohort can be supplied using a numeric interval instead of through a list of IDs supplied with **--cohort**.

 **--background_r** : Pairs of individuals with relatedness above this value are considered relatives.
-This is used for calculating the probability that a focal cohort individual is a relative of an ancestor.

 **--min_r** : Sets relatedness values below this level to zero for --skewstat 2 **S<sub>count</sub>** calculation.
 This can help reduce noise from very low relatedness values.